golang/website/cmd/golangorg/README.md

   * Godoc sources inside $GOPATH
     (`go get -d golang.org/x/website/cmd/golangorg`)

-Build with the `golangorg` tag and run:
+Run with the `prod` tag:

-	go build -tags golangorg
+	go run -tags prod .
-	./golangorg

 In production mode it serves on localhost:8080 (not 6060).
 The port is controlled by $PORT, as in: